holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/02_search_space_battleship/lesson_plan.md

 2. What is the objective function?

-3. What are 5 paramenters that are inputs to the objective function?
+3. What are 5 parameters that are inputs to the objective function?

 4. Describe in a few sentences what would likely be an input somewhere "near" the global maxima?